utsav0/daily-dev-tips/src/pages/posts/css-gradient-text-effect.md

 Let's add the text gradient effect.

-We make use of the `background-clip` property and set the `text-fill-color` to transparent.
+We use the `background-clip` property and set the `text-fill-color` to transparent.

-The background-clip makes sure the gradient goes on top of the text, and the text-fill will make it pop through.
+The background-clip ensures the gradient goes on top of the text, and the text-fill will make it pop through.

 ```css
 h1 {